 - LifeScan v Roche (2011).
 Successfully acted for LifeScan in a technical comparative advertising case brought by Roche in respect of medical devices (OneTouch® blood glucose meters).

 - Warner-Lambert (Pfizer) v Ranbaxy.
-Successfully represented Warner-Lambert in its patent infringement action against Indian generics manufacturer Ranbaxy in respect of Pfizer’s blockbuster Lipitor®, the best-selling drug in the world.
+Successfully represented Warner-Lambert in its patent infringement action against Indian generics manufacturer Ranbaxy in respect of Pfizer’s blockbuster Lipitor®, the best-selling drug in the world at the time.

-- Abbott v Medinol.
+- Abbott v Medinol (2009-2014).
 Successfully defended Abbott against a patent infringement suit brought by Medinol concerning patents on medical devices (coronary stents).
-The case concerned Abbott’s Multi-Link® family of stents (2009-date).
+The case concerned Abbott’s Multi-Link® family of stents.
+The Supreme Court decision in this matter was the first Dutch case to hold that a product (a coronary stent) might, on a literal reading, fulfil all the elements of a claim, but still not infringe the patent.

 - Het claimen van medische indicaties (The Claiming of Medical Indications), BIE (March 2010).